Rdy2code/MyExampleApplication/README.md

-# An applicaion built in kotlin
+# An application built in kotlin
 A simply Android Application built in Kotlin